JohnnYDeveloperAHK/SCP-0808-The-Dark-Hall/README.md

 ## Installation

 [For the time being, until the game is compiled, please install autohotkey v1.1 from this website link https://www.autohotkey.com ]
-[Extract the RAR folder/Zip folder anywhere on your desktop, and run the game.]
+[Extract the RAR folder/Zip folder anywhere on your desktop, and run the game. eg. (The dark hall.ahk)]

 ## Gameplay

-[The gameplay for is expected to change, as im unsure for the story and the gameplay itself, For now you can walk forwards, nothing will happen as of this version.]
+[The gameplay is expected to change, as im not quite sure for the story and the gameplay itself, For now you can walk forwards, nothing will happen as of this version.]
-[In future versions, as of this date 21.09.2023, i could add some similar gameplay, that off of FNAF. like the ballerina from sister location.]
+[In future versions, as of this date 21.09.2023, i could add some similar gameplay, that off of FNAF. like the ballerina from sister location. (at least that's the only thing that comes to mind with this kind of style of a game)]

 ## Features